sabattle/ramble/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: A new feature to be completed.
+about: A new feature or request.
 title: "[Feature] - <Feature Description>"
 labels: feature
 assignees: ''